insolar/mainnet/README.md

    insolar-scripts/insolard/launchnet.sh -g
    ```

-   It generates bootstrap data, starts a pulse watcher, and launches a number of nodes.
-In local setup, the "nodes" are simply services listening on different ports.
+   The launcher generates te necessary bootstrap data, starts a pulse watcher, and launches a number of nodes.
+   In a local setup, the "nodes" are simply services listening on different ports.
-   The default number of nodes is 5, you can uncomment more in `scripts/insolard/bootstrap_template.yaml`.
+   The default number of nodes is 5.
+You can vary this number by commenting/uncommenting nodes in the `discovery_nodes` section in `scripts/insolard/bootstrap_template.yaml`.

 2. When the pulse watcher says `INSOLAR STATE: READY`, you can run a benchmark:
      ```